Lorenza Borrani: Career

-Highlights of the years 2020,2021 and 2022 include a return to the Orchestre Philharmonique de Radio France and the debuts with the Camerata Bern, the Swedish Chamber Orchestra and the Västerås Sinfonietta.
+Highlights of the years 2020, 2021 and 2022 include a return to the Orchestre Philharmonique de Radio France and the debuts with the Camerata Bern, the Swedish Chamber Orchestra and the Västerås Sinfonietta.

+In spring 2024 Lorenza Borrani debuted, as guest-leader and director, with the Orchestre de Paris and the Scottish Chamber Orchestra.

-She is a member of the Honorary Committee of the project "Farulli 100" dedicated in 2020 to the memory of Piero Farulli (viola of the legendary Quartetto Italiano and founder of the Scuola di Musica di Fiesole) on the centenary of his birth.
+She was a member of the Honorary Committee of the project "Farulli 100" dedicated in 2020 to the memory of Piero Farulli (viola of the legendary Quartetto Italiano and founder of the Scuola di Musica di Fiesole) on the centenary of his birth.

+In summer 2024, Lorenza Borrani was part of the jury of the 13th International Competition for String Quartet “Premio Paolo Borciani” (June 2024, Reggio Emilia, Italy), one of the most important competition in the world of classical music, promoted and organized by the Fondazione I Teatri di Reggio Emilia.